shooshtarilab/ochroGWAS/README.md

 ### Further Steps

-The next step is to adjust p-values using Benjamini-Hoschberg correction with a threshold of 0.05.
+Final output from the above steps are text files containing p-values of association of all cell-types for each GWAS.
+Each file has the name of the GWAS used for integration and contains all the cell types in increasing order of p-values.
+These p-values shoudl be adjusted using Benjamini-Hoschberg correction with a FDR threshold of 0.05, and similar step should be done for all .
 Once that has been done, heatmaps can be generated and visualisations can be done.
+T

 ## Visualisation